jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/MySQL cheat sheet.md

 ## WITH / AS

-- Lets you store temporary results that you can refer to later
+- Lets you store temporary results (*Common Table Expressions* or *CTE*s) that you can refer to later
 - MySQL does not let you combine [[Development/Cheat sheets/MySQL cheat sheet#UPDATE / SET\|UPDATE]] and [[Development/Cheat sheets/MySQL cheat sheet#LIMIT\|#LIMIT]], this can be used to get around that

 ```mysql